mexsu/12.1.4/README.md

 # 12.1.4
-Twemoji 12.1.4 with all Emojies
+Twemoji 12.1.4 with all Emojis